 Peasant bread is an easy, basic yeast bread that comes together quickly.
 The secret is using oven-safe bowls for baking and baking two loaves since it disappears quickly!

-Speaking of dinner, this peasant bread pairs perfectly with the one-pot turkey chili recipe I posted earlier this week.
-If you look closely, you’ll see it pictured in the background.
+Speaking of dinner, this peasant bread pairs perfectly with turkey chili.
+If you look closely, you'll see it pictured in the background.

 Madison found this recipe via Pinterest (no surprise there!).
 You can find the original recipe with variations on Alexandra Cooks.